 - Online businesses: We typically recommend Payanywhere as a mobile solution.
 If you need an online payment processor, choose one of our recommended payment gateways.

 Looking for something different?
 See our guide of the best merchant services for small businesses to find the solution that’s right for you.

 You need to create a Payanywhere account before you can apply with your business’s federal tax identification number.
 You can do everything online.
-The process goes through six different screens, starting with selecting between a pay-as-you-go rate or custom rate and hardware, creating a login, and then applying for a merchant account.
-While the process is a little longer than something like Square or PayPal, it’s still fairly quick and easy.
+The process goes through six different screens, including selecting between a pay-as-you-go or custom rate, choosing hardware, creating a login, and then applying for a merchant account.
+While the process is a little longer than Square or PayPal, it’s still fairly quick and easy.
 However, there’s no information on its website about account setup or migration assistance.

-Payanywhere has two plans and custom pricing options for businesses that process more than $30,000/month.
+Payanywhere offers pay-as-you-go and custom pricing options.
+Previously, custom pricing was reserved for businesses that process more than $30,000/month, but its recent website update encourages any business owner to reach out to Payanywhere’s sales team to get custom-quoted rates.
 There’s also an inactivity fee of $3.99/month after 12 months of not using your account, so you’ll want to look at other options if you only sell occasionally.
-On the other hand, there are no monthly access or cancellation fees.
-Dispute management and chargebacks are also fee-free.

 Businesses using billing, invoicing, and virtual terminals

 Starts at $0/month